waaa/jekyll-now/_posts/2016-05-11-branch-mapping.md

 Always check your automatically generated layout!
 It’s being done all right in most cases, but it's always better to be sure.<br>

-It all does actually look quite simple, if you think about it.
+It all does actually look quite simple, if one thinks about it.
 There are nevertheless some layout cases worth looking at them.
-For example, if layout looks like this:
+For example, if the layout looks like this:

    trunk = trunk:refs/heads/master
    branches = branches/*:refs/heads/*